+"FIRE IS"

+CE159

-www.keanfiresafety.com CE159 CE705 "FIRE IS" Instructors: Andrew Stratton, Captain, Cranford Fire Department Helge Nordtveit, Captain (ret.), Cranford Fire Department Joseph Ehrhardt, Firefighter, Nottingham Fire Company This course will provide fire service personnel with a comprehensive overview of the "Fire Is" fire safety education curriculum.
+Instructors: Andrew Stratton, Captain, Cranford Fire Department Helge Nordtveit, Captain (ret.), Cranford Fire Department Joseph Ehrhardt, Firefighter, Nottingham Fire Company

+This course will provide fire service personnel with a comprehensive overview of the "Fire Is" fire safety education curriculum.
 The goal of this program, is not only reaching middle school-aged children as they begin to understand fire, but their parents/guardians and care givers as well.
 The curriculum is centered on a home-based learning system employing television, the internet, and public volunteers to put a new face on fire safety.
 Session attendees will receive copies of the program, letters of endorsement from pilot schools in NJ who have heralded its success; a course curriculum guide; and simplified instruction on how to implement the program without taxing the schools' current curriculum or teacher workload.
 The instructor will present the media and public views on how fire safety and the fire service are portrayed in the media to children and their families.

+FRIDAY, MARCH 20 MONMOUTH COUNTY FIRE ACADEMY

+THURSDAY, APRIL 9 SOMERSET COUNTY ESTA

+FRIDAY, APRIL 17 ATLANTIC COUNTY FIRE ACADEMY

+YOUTH FIRESETTER AWARENESS

+CE705

-FRIDAY, OCTOBER 10 CAMDEN COUNTY FIRE ACADEMY THURSDAY, OCTOBER 30 BERGEN COUNTY FIRE ACADEMY TUESDAY, NOVEMBER 18 MERCER COUNTY FIRE ACADEMY YOUTH FIRESETTER AWARENESS Instructors: Helge Nordtveit, Captain (ret.), Cranford Fire Department Joseph Ehrhardt, Firefighter, Nottingham Fire Company This course deals with identifying juvenile firesetters and successful intervention and prevention approaches to address the problem.
+Instructors: Helge Nordtveit, Captain (ret.), Cranford Fire Department Joseph Ehrhardt, Firefighter, Nottingham Fire Company

+This course deals with identifying juvenile firesetters and successful intervention and prevention approaches to address the problem.
 Motivation and legal issues on juvenile firesetting will be discussed.
 There will be an emphasis on how to establish a community-based program, as well as how to work within the framework of existing programs.
 The mechanics of how to report statistical information on juvenile firesetters to the Division of Fire Safety also will be provided.

-TUESDAY, OCTOBER 14 MONDAY, NOVEMBER 10 PASSAIC COUNTY FIRE ACADEMY GLOUCESTER COUNTY FIRE ACADEMY N2N80 ICS 200, 300, & 400 TRAIN THE TRAINER Instructor: T. Steve King, Deputy OEM Coordinator, Burlington County This course prepares participants to deliver current ICS curriculum for I-200, 300 and 400.
-While the ICS 200 course is addressed, the major emphasis is on ICS 300 and 400 programs.
-All current instructor/ student material will be provided.
-To demonstrate a working knowledge of ICS through experience and/ or training, participants must have worked as IC, command or general staff positions on incidents that went longer than one operational period, or involved a written action plan and involved multiagency coordination. (students must attend all three days for ceu credit.).
-Pre-requisites: ICS 100, ICS 200, ICS 300, ICS 400, IS 700 and IS 800 and must be a NJ DFS Level 2 instructor and have attended each of the ICS classes listed above and completed the current IS 700 online and have or currently be instructing the I-300 program.
-WEDNESDAY, THURSDAY, & FRIDAY, DECEMBER 3, 4, & 5 BURLINGTON COUNTY ESTC
+WEDNESDAY, MARCH 18 BURLINGTON COUNTY ESTC

+MONDAY, APRIL 13 SOMERSET COUNTY ESTA

+DIVISION/GROUP SUPERVISOR

+N2N20

+Instructor: T. Steve King, Deputy OEM Coordinator, Burlington County

+A non-tactical course designed to familiarize the student with the roles and duties of a Division/Group Supervisor responding to incidents in New Jersey.
+The class is designed for the fire service and the information will be valuable to emergency responders throughout the State as it is focuses on an all-hazard approach.
+This course will be of particular value for both chief and company officers or those aspiring to have a greater understanding of the more daily practical applications of incident management systems.

+FRIDAY, MAY 8

+MIDDLESEX COUNTY FIRE ACADEMY

+ICS FORMS AND INCIDENT ACTION PLAN

+C2T13

-C2T13 NEW N1N97 ICS FORMS AND INCIDENT ACTION PLAN Instructor: Dennis Kappler, Chief Public Safety Communicator, Gloucester County ERC This course shall focus on the use of the most commonly used forms in the Incident Command System as recognized by the NIMS.
+Instructor: Dennis Kappler, Chief Public Safety Communicator, Gloucester County ERC

+This course shall focus on the use of the most commonly used forms in the Incident Command System as recognized by the NIMS.
 The program shall include a fundamental review for Command, Command Staff, and General Staff Roles and Responsibilities.
 Through active participation the students attending the course will work through the various and most commonly used ICS Forms and through several table top activities develop Incident/Event Action Plans for operational periods.
 Participants will also work through the Planning "P" and Planning cycle.
 The course will also allow those attending to work in an All-Hazards model between Fire, EMS, Law Enforcement, Public Health, and Emergency Management.

 Target audience: those first responders who while at an incident may be responsible for generating or producing ICS forms as part of current incident documentation or the development of an IAP for an Incident/or event.

-WEDNESDAY, OCTOBER 29 PASSAIC COUNTY FIRE ACADEMY INCIDENT COMMAND SYSTEM FOR STRUCTURAL COLLAPSE INCIDENT-TRAIN-THE-TRAINER Instructor: Jim Smith, Deputy Chief (ret.)
-Philadelphia Fire Department
+TUESDAY, APRIL 21

+BURLINGTON COUNTY ESTC

+STRIKE TEAM LEADER

+NEW